Below is an example

 the mid 1990’s we would use net surfaced

-parts.
+was labor intensive and incredibly tedious.
 This is sent to the sterolithography

 machine to create prototype parts.
 Which of